How to Start a Blog for Your Business

-While the above mentioned no-code blogs options are fairly straightforward, it’s a bit different when you bring in some coding/system configuration.
+While the above-mentioned no-code blog options are fairly straightforward, it’s a bit different when you bring in some coding/system configuration.
 If you aren’t a stranger to writing some source code and know how to configure systems you might want to skip web-interfaces and get straight to the underlying services.

-Alternatively you can pick a static site generator.
+Alternatively, you can pick a static site generator.
 If you are new to the topic you might want to read a brief introduction into static site generators.
-VuePress and Nuxt are excellent starting points.
+VuePress are excellent starting points.
 You can find an extensive list of static generators here.
 Choose one based on your experience with the underlying programming language, not based on trends or hyped projects.

 - On WordPress go with Yoast SEO as the market leader.
 For SilverStripe make sure you’ve got silverstripe-social-metadata and silverstripe/googlesitemaps.

 - If possible, host your blog on the root domain (e.g. with “yourdomain.com/blog”) instead of a sub-domain (e.g. “blog.yourdomain.com”).
 While the differences matter less than before, this is still considered best practice.

 - Use “-” (dash) to separate words in the so-called slug (e.g. “my-article”).
 Always use speaking slugs (e.g. finding-the-right-cleaning-service, if your article title is "Finding the Right Cleaning Service") instead of generic URL segments such as “article-21”.

 - Try to get your articles as close to the root domain (“yourdomain.com”) as possible.
 It's better to go with “yourdomain.com/blog/my-article” over “yourdomain.com/blog/2020/January/my-article”.
 While not always possible, the ideal case is to have them directly under the root domain (“yourdomain.com/my-article”).